 Beyond stimulus checks: All the tax breaks parents and retirees should know about

-The new stimulus package would contain more than just stimulus checks.
-Here are the proposed tax breaks and credits that could bring your family more money this year.
+You may get more money than just a $1,400 check with the new stimulus bill.
+Here are the proposed tax breaks and credits that could mean more cash for your family this year.

 More in www.cnet.com